This post may contain affiliate links. Read my full disclosure policy.

 To finish the soup, drizzle with olive oil, or homemade pesto or gremolata, or sprinkle with a hard cheese like parmesan or pecorino and serve with croutons or crusty bread.
 Do what feels right for your body.

-Farmers Market Vegetable Soup Video
+Vegetable Soup ingredients

 2. Use aromatics: onion, leeks, garlic, etc. to build layers of flavor.